FilipaGo/payup-app-prototype/README.md

 __5.__ Which pain points are they facing and how can we fix them?

-Answering these questions was pivotal to assure we were building a true user centric product that would effectively solve a real problem.
+Answering these questions was pivotal to assure we were building a true user-centric product that would effectively solve a real problem.

 To answer our research questions we used the following research methods:
 <br></br>